boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 authors: boa-dev
 ---

-Writing a JavaScript engine in Rust can seem like pretty daunting task to some.
-To provide some insight into how we implement JavaScript features, we will be going over implementing a JavaScript feature in Rust.
+Developing a JavaScript engine in Rust can seem like pretty daunting task to some.
+In order to demystify working on a feature and to go over what we've been working on implementing in Boa recently, we thought we'd write a post about implementing a JavaScript feature in Rust.

 More specifically, this will be the first in a series of posts primarily about implementing the new date/time built-in: Temporal.
 We'll be going